carosor/website_october/content/about/about_en.md

 {{% /makeadiv %}}

 {{% makeadiv desc-centered %}}
-My English is intermediate,  I have Spanish notions  and French is my mother tongue.
+My English is intermediate  and French is my mother tongue.

 {{% /makeadiv %}}